 Yes, I know that some women are all ‘We refuse to shave because hair is natural’.
 Okay, I get it.
 Yes, hair is natural.
 I also detest the way my hairy legs feel as they rub up against each other.
-I have no desire to have legs as hairy as my husband.
+I have no desire to have legs as hairy as my husband’s.
 It’s not my thing.
-So, I decided to put together a few tips to help you achieve those smooth summer legs without having a huge impact on the environment.
-Here are a few green shaving tips that you might find helpful, as well as a few affiliate links for products you may want to purchase.
+If it is YOUR thing, that is awesome.
+You don’t need these environmentally friendly shaving tips.

 ✯Don’t want to miss the next post?✯